-Under provisions of the bill, a general academic teaching institution may develop a fixed tuition rate program for qualified students who agree to transfer to the institution after successfully earning an associate degree at a lower-division institution of higher education.
-The bill specifies that in such a program, the general academic teaching institution (GATI) must do the following: (1) guarantee admission to the sponsoring GATI and acceptance to the student's degree program of choice to an otherwise eligible participating lower-division institution student; and (2) guarantee to charge the participating student, upon transfer to the GATI, a fixed tuition rate equal to the rate that would have been charged the student his/her freshman year, had the student been enrolled in the GATI as a freshman.
+Under provisions of the bill, a general academic teaching institution may develop a fixed tuition rate program for qualified students who agree to transfer to the institution within 12 months after successfully earning an associate degree at a lower-division institution of higher education.
+The bill specifies that in such a program, the general academic teaching institution (GATI) must do the following: (1) guarantee admission to the sponsoring GATI and acceptance to the student's degree program of choice to an otherwise eligible participating lower-division institution student; and (2) guarantee to charge the participating student for any semester or other academic term during a period of at least 24 months following the student's initial enrollment in the institutions a fixed tuition rate equal to the rate that would have been charged the student his/her freshman year, had the student been enrolled in the GATI as a freshman or the fall semester of the second year preceding the academic year of the student's initial enrollment in the general academic teaching institution.